volkamerlab/MolDockLab/README.md

 # MolDockLab

-MolDockLab is a **data-driven workflow** designed to identify the best balanced consensus **Structure-Based Virtual Screening (SBVS)** workflow for a tet of interest.
+MolDockLab is a **data-driven workflow** designed to identify the best balanced consensus **Structure-Based Virtual Screening (SBVS)** workflow for a target of interest.
 The workflow integrates various **docking tools**, **scoring functions**, and **consensus methods** to achieve optimal screening performance.

 As a validation case study, the workflow was applied to the **EGFR tet** (Epidermal Growth Factor Receptor) to compare different SBVS pipelines and assess their relative performance.
 Results can be found in `egfr_data/`.

-MolDockLab was used in a real case study to find potential hits for an antibacterial tet called **Energy Coupling Factor (ECF) Transporters**, in a collaboration work with Helmholtz-Institut für Pharmazeutische Forschung Saarland (HIPS).
-By screening the in-house library of around 6.6K compounds, it resulted in the identification of **two new antibacterial classes** for the tet, which were validated experimentally.
+MolDockLab was used in a real case study to find potential hits for an antibacterial tet called **Energy Coupling Factor Transporters (ECF-T)**, in a collaboration work with Helmholtz-Institut für Pharmaceutical Research Saarland (HIPS).
+Through screening the in-house library of around 6.6K compounds, it resulted in the identification of **two new antibacterial classes** for ECF-T target, which were validated experimentally.

 <p align="center">